EDalSanto/Databases/forza_db/README.md

-### Simple PostgreSQL Clone in Ruby
+### Very Simple [PostgreSQL](https://upload.wikimedia.org/wikipedia/commons/thumb/2/29/Postgresql_elephant.svg/1200px-Postgresql_elephant.svg.png) Clone in Ruby

-* used to understand the fundamentals of how a RDBMS parses a SQL query to generating an execution plan to returning the final result set
+* done to help understand the fundamentals of how a RDBMS, like PostgreSQL, operates under the hood, i.e.,
+  * parses a SQL query
+  * generates an execution plan
+  * returns the final result set